 Ensure downpipes are properly fitted and in good condition as well.

-2) Divert water away from home
+2. Divert water away from the house

 One of the most important things you can do to prevent water damage is to make sure water is diverted from your home.